Salary Certificate Formats

 • Details of the authorized person and organization

-In addition, a salary certificate is different from a salary certificate letter.
-The first one is not specifically addressed to any particular organization whereas a salary certificate letter is addressed to a certain organization and cannot be used for different organizations.
+In addition, a salary certificate is different from a salary verification letter.
+The former is not explicitly addressed to any particular organization; the latter is addressed to a specific organization and cannot be used for different organizations.

 An employee requires a salary certificate for various reasons.
 For instance:

-• When an employee wants to apply for a visa or immigration
+• When an employee wants to apply for a visa or immigration.

-• When an employee wants to sponsor someone
+• When an employee wants to sponsor someone.

-• When an employee is going for higher studies or getting a child admitted to a school
+• When an employee is going for higher studies or getting a child admitted to a school.

-• When an employee is seeking a new job
+• When an employee is seeking a new job.